 Hey guys, I am so excited to be sharing my new craft room today, complete with the amazing DreamBox from The Original Scrapbox.
 This is a sponsored post; I was provided a DreamBox in exchange for my honest review and the links in this post are affiliate links.
 Additionally, I have a special coupon code that will save you money!
-Use the code AUTUMNDREAMS for $100 off your very own DreamBox.
+Use the code AUTUMNDREAMS for $100 off your very own DreamBox or AUTUMNDREAMSMASSIVEJOY during the Black Friday sale for 15% off!

 I am going to tell you all about my brand new DreamBox and I have lots of photos and a video tour to share with you today.
-But first I want to give you the details on the Black Friday sale coming up next week!
+But first I want to give you the details on the Black Friday sale that starts tomorrow!

-The 2019 Black Friday sale starts Monday November 25.
-This is the biggest sale event of the year, and this year they are offering better savings than ever before:
+The 2021 Black Friday sale starts Friday November 19th.
+This is the biggest sale event of the year, and this year they are offering the biggest savings I’ve ever seen with my code AUTUMNDREAMSMASSIVEJOY:

-The sale officially opens at 5PM MST, but if you click through my links you can start shopping at 3PM MST, which will give you a head start on being one of the first 500 buyers to receive the Power Package bonus.
+The sale officially opens at noon MST, but if you click through my link you can start shopping at 10AM MST, which will give you a head start on being one of the first 1000 buyers to get the free gift.
+Please remember you must use my code: AUTUMNDREAMSMASSIVEJOY

 Ok, back to the DreamBox review!